cloudtoid/gateway-core/README.md

 > A header value can be text or an [expression](#Expressions).

-### Removing headers
+### Discarding headers

-Headers can be removed from proxied requests, as well as responses.
-Use the `discarded` option to remove headers:
+The value of inbound headers can be discarded from proxied requests, as well as responses.
+Use the `discarded` option to ignore the value of these headers:

 ```json
 {